FaisalTamanoJr/Class-Notes/ENGDATA - Lesson 1.md

 			- Identify the following variables for your experiment
 				- **Independent variable** (the cause of the study) or the variable that you alter to see if it directly affects the dependent variable(s).
 Only one independent variable is chosen to make it easier to identify which variable is directly responsible for causing the change.
 				- **Dependent variables** (the effect of the study) or the variables that you have observed or measured.
-				- **Controlled variables** refers to the factors that you intentionally keep the same throughout the entire experiment to prevent it from affecting the dependent variable.
+				- **Controlled variables** refer to the factors that you intentionally keep the same throughout the entire experiment to prevent it from affecting the dependent variable.
 We do this to allow us to only see the effect of the independent variable on the dependent variable.
 		6. Risk assessment
 			- Identify potential risks in the experiment, then identify ways to minimize those risks.
 		7. Materials
 			- Identify the materials needed for the experiment (including the safety equipment).
 		8. General plan and diagram
 			- Create a plan that can allow other scientists to reproduce your experiment.
-You may use numbered list of instructions to do this.
+You may use a numbered list of instructions to do this.
 Additionally, you may also use diagrams if it can help in explaining your experiment.
 		9. Carry out experiment
 			- Follow your created plan and carry out your experiment.
 During the experiment, record your data in a meaningful and easy-to-understand way.
 Do not forget to document any difficulties you have experienced, so that it could help you in evaluating your experimental method.
 			- After the experiment, share the results, analyze the data, and draw conclusions from the data.